3 Language Shift

 1. Introduction

 Language shift is a process in which a community of speakers shifts from speaking some language to speaking a different language, a process which usually takes place over several generations.
 Communities of speakers of any language could shift to speaking another language, given certain contexts.
 For examples, immigrant communities in the United States often shift to speaking English over two or three generations.
 This is true of Spanish-speaking immigrant communities, Mandarin Chinese-speaking immigrant communities, Mixtec-speaking immigrant communities, and many others.
-Language shift does not have so much to do with the languages themselves, but rather the structural context relating to these language. e.g. the educational system, and dynamics between the people that speak those languages.
+Language shift does not have so much to do with the languages themselves, but rather the structural context relating to these languages. e.g. the educational system and dynamics between the people that speak those languages.

 Exercise 1.1

-Language shift takes place frequently in colonial contexts and shifts from one language to another may happen at different times in different spaces.
-For example, in most Zapotec-speaking communities, Spanish language is being used in more and more social contexts.
+Language shift takes place frequently in colonial contexts, and shifts from one language to another may happen at different times in different spaces.
+For example, in most Zapotec-speaking communities, Spanish language is being used more and more in social contexts.
 In most Zapotec communities, Zapotec language used to be the only language used for local government.
 That space, the municipio, was a Zapotec language space.
-In some towns this is changing, with Spanish language now also being used in local government, and the municipio becoming a bilingual Zapotec-Spanish space and even in some cases a Spanish language space.
+In some towns this is changing, with Spanish language now also being used in local government, and the municipio becoming a bilingual Zapotec-Spanish space, and even in some cases a Spanish language space.

-In this lesson we consider language shift through three examples.
+In this chapter we consider language shift through three examples.
 First, in §2, we offer a comparison between the number system in Valley Zapotec nearly 500 years ago and today.
 In §3 we explore the causes of language shift, learning directly from Sr. Filemón Pérez Ruiz, a native Zapotec speaker from San Pablo Macuiltianguis.
 Finally, in §4, we hear from Maestra María Mercedes Méndez Morales, a native Zapotec speaker from San Jerónimo Tlacochahuaya, about the impact of language shift in her community.

-2. Colonial Valley Zapotec and modern San Lucas Quiaviní Numbers
+2. Colonial Valley Zapotec and modern San Lucas Quiaviní numbers

-The words used for counting in Valley Zapotec have changed in some significant ways between 1578 and today– 2020.
+The words used for counting in Valley Zapotec have changed in some significant ways between 1578 and 2020.
 We’ll look at two major changes here and consider some reasons why these changes might have taken place.

 Set A | Set B | ||